PaddlePaddle/Paddle/doc/howto/usage/k8s/k8s_aws_en.md

 #### Distributed Training Job

-Distributed training job is represented by a [kubernetes job](https://kubernetes.io/docs/user-guide/jobs/#what-is-a-job).
+A distributed training job is represented by a [kubernetes job](https://kubernetes.io/docs/user-guide/jobs/#what-is-a-job).

 Each Kuberentes job is described by a job config file, which specifies the information like the number of pods in the job and environment variables.